AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 ### (Alpha) [!UICONTROL Profile completeness trend] {#profile-completeness-trend}

-This widget creates a stacked trend chart of profile completeness over time.
-It categorizes the profile completeness as high, medium, or low completeness since the the last processing date.
+This widget creates a stacked column chart to depict the trend of profile completeness over time.
+Completeness is measured by the percentage of attributes are filled with non-null values among all observed attributes.
+It categorizes the profile completeness as high, medium, or low completeness since the last processing date.

 The x-axis represents time, the y-axis represents the number of profiles, and the colors represent the three levels of profile completeness.